Romania–United Kingdom relations

-British–Romanian relations are bilateral foreign relations between United Kingdom and Romania.
-Both countries established diplomatic relations in 1880.
-Both countries are members of NATO.
-The United Kingdom has an embassy in Bucharest and Romania has an embassy in London.
-Romania also has two consulates general in Edinburgh and Manchester.
-Romania also has five honorary consulates based in Leeds, Newcastle, Inverness, Liverpool and Bristol.
-Romania has a cultural institute in London.
+British–Romanian relations encompass the diplomatic, economic, and historical interactions between Romania and the United Kingdom of Great Britain and Northern Ireland.
+Following the independence of Romania, both countries established diplomatic relations on 20 February 1880.

+Both countries share common membership of the Council of Europe, the International Criminal Court, NATO, OSCE, and the World Trade Organization.
+Bilaterally the two countries have a Defence Cooperation Agreement, and a Double Taxation Convention.

 History

 In 1588, Petru Șchiopul, the Prince of Moldavia, concluded a trade treaty with Elizabeth I of England.
 Through the treaty, English merchants were allowed to conduct free trade in the country while paying only a 3% customs tax on the value of goods, as opposed to the 12% tax imposed on other merchants.